An arrhythmia is an abnormal heart beat which is continuously irregular with no pattern to it at all.

 Other tests, including a blood pressure check and blood tests to measure how well your kidneys and thyroid gland are working, are usually carried out as well.

-For more on regular pulse checks see here.
+For more on regular pulse checks, watch this video.

 The mainstays of treatment are heart rate and rhythm control medication and some form of medication to minimise blood clot formation.